Kate Green: Personal life and honours

 Green married Richard Duncan Mabb in 1985; the couple divorced in 2006.
-Her recreations include theatre, books, food and swimming.

-She is a member of the GMB and Unite trade unions, the Fawcett Society, the Fabian Society (which she chaired from 2016 to 2018), and CPAG.
+She is a member of the GMB and Unite trade unions, the Fawcett Society, the Fabian Society (where she is a vice president and which she chaired from 2016 to 2018), and CPAG.

 She is a past trustee of the Friends Provident Foundation, Institute for Fiscal Studies, Family and Parenting Institute, Avenues Youth Project, and End Child Poverty.

 Green was made an Officer of the Order of the British Empire for "services to welfare work" as part of the 2005 New Year Honours, where her work in the CPAG and membership of the National Employment Panel was recognised.